ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/glossary.md

 ### Code

 The part of software that contains program instructions.
-In analysis, code is a set of human-readable instructions that tell a computer how to carry out our analysis.
+In analysis, code is a set of human-readable instructions that tell a computer how to carry out your analysis.

 ### Code repository